-This section provides information to help you locate the machine type and model label, the FCC ID and IC Certification label, the Windows Certificate of Authenticity label, and the Genuine Microsoft[®] label.
+This section provides information to help you locate the following labels:

+- Machine type and model label

+- FCC ID and IC Certification label

+- · Windows Certificate of Authenticity label

+- Genuine Microsoft® label

-Machine type and model information
+Machine type and model

 The machine type and model label identifies your computer.
 When you contact Lenovo for help, the machine type and model information helps support technicians to identify your computer and provide faster service.